sunnyguan/2021-Spring/CS_4365/1_info.md

 ## A-Star Analysis

 A* is optimally efficient (expand the least amount of nodes), is complete, but has exponential complexity due to its bread-first nature.

+# Day 6: 2/8

+## Inventing Heuristics

+Breaking down the 8-puzzle problem:

+a.
+A tile can move from A to B if A is adjacent to B: Manhattan distance
+b.
+A tile can move from A to B if B is blank
+c.
+A tile can move from A to B regardless: number of misplaced tiles

+We can take any of these three perfect heuristics, and they will be admissible for the original problem.
+Thus, we can then take the maximum of these three since it would dominate the others.

+Optimized A* can only go up to around $10^{100}$ states; however, real world problems have up to $10^{30,000}$ states.
+To handle more states, we have to give up some information.
+With this in mind...

+## Local Search Method

+In this method, we do not care about the path and only care about the goal state.
+Thus, we do not need to store the parent structures.

+However, we generally need a complete state description.
+In the 8-queens problem, this means that we start with a complete board that already has the 8 queens.

+## Hill Climb

+This method is quite naive and only moves up hill, even if there is a higher global maxima on the downhill side.

+## GSAT vs Davis-Putnam

+GSAT always outperforms Davis-Putnam in boolean expression problems.
+Davis-Putnam performs a DFS search which could take a lot longer.
+Since we only need one solution, GSAT would be complete in that regard and be able to find the solution a lot faster.

+## Improvements to Basic Local Search

+The issue arises when we want to escape the local minima.
+One possible approach is using a *fixed length queue* that prevents 2-step cycles.
+This means that we would not revisit the original step that we have just visited.
+This does not require a lot of storage space but reduces the complexity.